western-webdev-bootcamp-course-3/todos-app-demo-mern-stack/README.md

 <img src="./frontend/design/demo-1.png" width="500" />

+The project is full-stack, built with the MERN stack, which stands for MongoDB, ExpressJS, React, and NodeJS.

 # Backend

 The backend of this project is in the `backend` folder.
 It is implemented with Node.js and Express.js.
 The database is MongoDB.